kiran-sumant/ObsidianKM/Academic/Academic notes/SOMS4101 Week 1 Lab Report.md

 - use the TIL class and then colour them dots to demonstrate how they are distributed along the classes.
 - Bar chart?
 - LOGARITHMIC SCATTER PLOT
+- relate cancer stage to TIL class too, perhaps?  would be scatterplot with classification or simply plot with the colours/shapes
+- ADVANCE THE PROJECT WITH USING ML ALGO TO CREATE A CLASSIFICATION YOO
+- ok pog we can try that if we got time
 -

 PFS and OS for Fig.2 are both calculated from same dataset